ctolon/PythonInterfaceDemo/README.md

 bash (Already Integrated for local).
 * `Finished` After the developments are finished, the user manual should be prepared.
 * `Open` For new feature tests, the ability to append new key-value pairs to JSONs should be implemented.
 * `Open` JSON databases can be refactored in a more meaningful way.
-Now key-value pairs are equal.
+Now key-value pairs are equal (After Setting Naming conventions).
-* `Open` A transaction management should be written to search whether the entered aod file is in the location.
+* `Closed` A transaction management should be written to search whether the entered aod file is in the location.
-* `Open` If a configuration entered is not in JSON, a warning message should be written with a logger for this.
+* `Closed` If a configuration entered is not in JSON, a warning message should be written with a logger for this.
 * `Open` char refactor for prefixes
-* `Open` Transaction management, which checks whether the parameters are entered only once, should be written, for example -process BarrelOnly BarrelOnly should throw an error or a message should be checked by checking that the parameters are entered as value more than once with a warning.
+* `Open` Transaction management, which checks whether the parameters are entered only once, should be written, for example -process BarrelOnly BarrelOnly should throw an error or a warning message should be checked by checking that the parameters are entered as value more than once with a warning.